-His middle name most likely was "Campbell," so bestowed in honor of his father's great friend and spiritual mentor, Rev. Alexander Campbell, founder of what today is the national Disciples of Christ Church (Christian Church).
+His middle name could very well have been "Campbell," so bestowed in honor of his father's great friend and spiritual mentor, Rev. Alexander Campbell, founder of what today is the national Disciples of Christ Church (Christian Church).

 Circa 1850, at about the age of 15, Alexander and his family relocated to Henry County, IL.
 He and his brother Walter found Henry County appealing and stayed despite the fact that their parents and younger sisters and brothers pushed further west into Iowa.
 In adulthood, he stood 5 feet, 10 inches tall, with a dark complexion, grey eyes and black hair.

 On March 18, 1860, at the age of 24, Alexander married Ohio native Harriett Amanda Mooney (Dec.
 1842-1905).
 She was the daughter of William and Sarah A. (May) Mooney.
 The ceremony took place in Cambridge, Kewanee Township, Henry County, with Rev. St. Clair Ross officiating.

 The couple produced four children, of whom two are known -- Charles Elbert Younkin and George Elmer Younkin.

 The young family initially made its home in Kewanee, Henry County.
 When the Civil War broke out, Alexander traveled to Camp Butler, IL to join the Union Army.
 He was assigned on Aug.
 14, 1862 to the 124th Illinois Infantry, Company F. Capt.
 Matthew B. Potter commanded the company.